Raising Kids With IgE-Mediated Food Allergies: Starter Guide for Parents

 Books about kids with food allergies

 Stories are a wonderful way for children to learn about people like them.
-They are also helpful for encouraging awareness and empathy to people who do not have food allergies.
-As with any book, the conversations between story characters are great opportunities for deeper family discussions and learning.
+They are also helpful for encouraging awareness and empathy in people who do not have food allergies.

 Food Allergy Counselor website and podcast